-This self-directed, community-based learning environment emphasizes the need for each student to commit their own learning goals within the parameters of a structured program of study and experience.
-Readings from professional journal articles and books related to evidence-based practices in psycho-therapeutic theory are recommended throughout the PCE program year and vary according to the level of training.
+This self-directed, community-based learning environment emphasizes the need for each student to commit to their own learning goals within the parameters of a structured program of study and supervised experience.
+Readings from professional journal articles and books related to evidence- based practices in psycho-therapeutic theory are recommended throughout the Psychotherapy and Counselling Education course year and vary according to the level of training.

-Here is a sampling of the Theory Modules that take place over the four training units:
+Here is a sampling of the Theory Modules that take place over the three levels: